 Promoting the love of gardening and the environment is a primary mission of the Wisconsin Garden Club Federation (WGCF).
 Educating the gardeners of tomorrow is especially important to carry on work we do today.
-The WGCF and National Garden Clubs, Inc (NGC) provide many education opportunities for our youth.
+The WGCF and National Garden Clubs, Inc (NGC) provide many educational opportunities for our youth.
 Members work with 4-H groups, boys and girls clubs, Scouts, summer camps, school gardens, environmental centers and youth garden clubs.
-Activities include Project Marigold in the Indianhead District that provides students with soil, pots and marigold seeds.
-The kids enjoy watching the seeds grow into bright colored flowers within a short timeframe.
 Many club members, across the state, work with school gardens providing both education and nutrition.
 Youth garden clubs and Scouts perform community projects including several Eagle Scout projects at the WGCF sponsored Generations Park – the first public park in Sun Prairie Township.

 National Garden Clubs sponsors many youth related contests.
 Entries are first judged within the state and then forwarded on to NGC Central Region and to NGC for consideration.
 The current contests include the following.

 Smokey Bear & Woodsy Owl Posters – grades 1 – 5, in conjunction with the United States Forest Service and United States Department of Agriculture, posters encouraging the “prevention of forest fires” with Smokey Bear or “lending a hand to care for the land” with Woodsy Owl.

 Sculpture – grades 4 – 8, encourage youth to keep planet green – sculptures of recycled, reused, reduced materials